 Joining gives you access to the QUICK START GUIDE to writing powerful hardship evaluations.
 Each month, you will receive resources that are aimed at helping you build your immigration practice, work with immigration attorneys, increase revenue, and write expert hardship evaluations.

-My name is Juan Santos and I am professional counselor and consultant at Santos Counseling PLLC, a private practice that focuses on supporting individuals, couples and families overcome emotional challenges.
+My name is Dr.Juan Santos and I am a professional counselor and consultant at Santos Counseling PLLC, a private practice that focuses on supporting individuals, couples, and families to overcome emotional challenges.
 I was born in the Dominican Republic and grew up in Greensboro, North Carolina.
-For close to five years, I have been working with immigration attorneys supporting individuals and families with immigration mental health evaluations.
+For close to ten years, I have been working with immigration attorneys supporting individuals and families with immigration mental health evaluations.

 My name is Alexander Eiffe and I was born in Bogota, Colombia and grew up in North Carolina.
 After attending UNC-Chapel Hill for my B.A. in Philosophy I obtained my Juris Doctorate from Villanova University School of law.
 I have been licensed to practice law in Pennsylvania and New Jersey since 2010, and in North Carolina since 2011.
 I am also admitted to practice before the United States District Court for the District of New Jersey, the Middle District of North Carolina, and the Fourth Circuit Court of Appeals.
 I have been practicing almost exclusively immigration law since 2012.
 To date, I have represented citizens and nationals of over 50 different countries.
 While our office predominantly handles family-based immigration we also handle removal defense and employment-based cases.